Advances in Liver Cancer Research

 Radiation Therapy

-NCI’s National Clinical Trials Network (NCTN) is currently supporting two ongoing clinical trials of radiation therapy for people with HCC that cannot be removed with surgery.
+NCI’s National Clinical Trials Network (NCTN) is currently supporting two clinical trials of radiation therapy for people with HCC that cannot be removed with surgery.

-- One trial is comparing proton therapy with standard photon therapy.
+- One ongoing trial is comparing proton therapy with standard photon therapy.
 Proton therapy is a new kind of radiation therapy that may cause less harm to healthy tissues.

 Transarterial Therapy

-Some therapies can be put directly into the blood vessels that feed liver tumors.
+Some liver cancer therapies can be put directly into the blood vessels that feed liver tumors.
 For example, transarterial therapy, also called transarterial embolization, involves placing small beads into blood vessels to cut off blood flow to the tumor.

 Researchers are exploring ways to enhance transarterial therapy, such as using radioactive beads that not only block blood flow but also deliver radiation to the tumor.
 These therapies are also being studied in combination with targeted therapies and with immunotherapies.